 The Tourism Commission is required by state law to adopt an annual budget.
 A proposed budget is prepared by the governing board in October and made available for public inspection no later than 15 days prior to December 31, of each year.
 In an open meeting prior to December 31, the budget is adopted and becomes part of the official minutes of the Tourism Commission.
-The original budget was approved in an open meeting November 15, 2022.
+The original budget was approved in an open meeting November 14, 2023.

 Once a budget is approved, it can be amended by approval of a majority of the Board.
 Amendments are presented at a regular open meeting for Board approval.
-The budget was amended once for the year ending December 31, 2023.
-The only amendment was adopted on November 14, 2023.
-For the year ended December 31, 2023, total actual revenues on the budgetary basis were less than final budgeted amounts by \$32,495 (12.31%).
-Total actual expenditures on the budgetary basis were \$19,970 (3.58%) more than final budgeted amounts.
+The budget was not amended for the year ending December 31, 2024.
+For the year ended December 31, 2024, total actual revenues were less than final budgeted amounts by \$1 (0.00%).
+Total actual expenditures were \$211,624 (37.31%) less than final budgeted amounts.

-The Tourism Commission is not in compliance with the Local Government Budget Act R.S.
+The Tourism Commission is in compliance with the Local Government Budget Act R.S.
 39:1301-1316 and the budget requirements of R.S.
 39-1331-1342.